babakfp/babakfp.ir/src/content/docs/tailwindcss-addons/index.md

 ---
 title: Tailwind CSS Addons
+description: A set of Tailwind CSS plugins that add extra defaults, utilities, variants, and more.
 ---

 A set of Tailwind CSS plugins that add extra defaults, utilities, variants, and more.